 The History of the Schönhausen Concentration Camp

-The Liberation and Legacy of the Schönhausen Concentration Camp
+The Primary Source and the Legacy: Schönhausen Concentration Camp

-On April 23, 1945, the camp was finally liberated by the Soviet Red Army.
-The few remaining survivors were freed, bringing an end to the horrors that took place within the camp.
+Hungary was the camp that was finally liberated by the Soviet Red Army on 23rd of April 1945.
+The few who survived were set free and that was the end to the suffering that went on in the camp.

 Conclusion